PaulFrankling/proper_clobber/TESTING.md

 * Both Basket page and the Basket toast shows the free delivery message advising the user if they spend a certain amount, they'll receive free delivery.
 If the total price is above £50, the message doesn't appear correctly. &check;
 * The 'Secure Checkout' button correctly takes the user to the Checkout page. &check;
 * The 'Secure Checkout' button on the Basket toast correctly takes the user to the Basket page as intended. &check;
+* The subtotal and grand total prices correctly change with compliance to any changes made to items. &check;

 #### Checkout

+* The checkout page shows the correct items in the basket. &check;
+* If the user has added any delivery details to their profile and saved them, they are automatically filled in on the Checkout page. &check;
+* The checkbox allowing the user to save their delivery information when they order their items works as intended.
+It doesn't save the information if left blank but does stay their the next time the user goes to their Profile page or goes to the Checkout page again. &check;
+* If the user isn't logged in, two links to create or login to an account to save delivery information is shown and both links take the user to the right page. &check;
+* All form fields with asterisks need to be filled in and the user is met with a message for each one if its not filled in or valid. &check;
+* The country form field correctly shows all the countries the user can input and works when one is selected. &check;
+* The 'Adjust Basket' button takes the user back to the Basket page as intended. &check;
+* The card payment field shows a specific message if a card number is not entered correctly or the expiry date, security code or ZIP code is entered correctly either. &check;
+* When every form field is valid and the user presses on the button 'Create Order', they are met with a loading screen and then taken to the Checkout Success page. &check;
+* The Checkout Success page shows the order details to the user and they are saved in the order history of the users Profile page if a user ordered it signed in. &check;
+* The user is also sent an email confirming their order and is given all the appropriate order information in the email too. &check;

 #### Profile

+* The Default delivery information can be edited and saved by pressing on the 'Update Information' button which saves it as intended and a toast appears saying the Profile is updated successfully. &check;
+* The users order history also shows a list of all past orders and each order has a link to its order information on the order number which works correctly. &check;

 #### Blog Management